What Is Anxiety Nausea And How Do You Cope?

 Perhaps the key to long-term coping for those with anxiety, stress, and symptoms like nausea is reducing triggers and addressing episodes as they arise.

 That may seem complicated, but discussing your anxiety with a therapist can help.
 They can do more than just get to the root of your mental illness.
-They can also recommend the best supplemental treatments for your specific needs such as medicine, meditation, exercise, diet changes, and more.
+They can also recommend the best supplemental treatments for your specific needs such as medicine and medical advice, meditation, exercise, diet changes, and more.
 With the help of a mental health professional, you may find an effective way to keep your anxiety-induced nausea under control.

 Talk therapy and overcoming stress and anxiety from home